NikiPshg/Grapheme-to-Phoneme-G2P-with-Stress/README.md

     - **Stress Addition**: The second Transformer model adds stress markers to the phonemes.
 3. **ARPAbet Output**: Outputs phonemes in ARPAbet format.
 4. **Phoneme Integer Indices**: Converts graphemes to phoneme integer indices.
+5. A BPE tokenizer was used, which led to a better translation quality

 ## Installation